aws-samples/application-migration-with-aws-workshop/workshop/content/app-mig-service/launch.en.md

     ![Launch cutover](/app_mig_serv/launch_cutover.en.png)

     {{% notice warning %}} If you see **Failed to launch cutover instances.
 One or more of the Source Servers included in API call are currently being processed by a Job** error, this means that the test instance is still getting terminated.
-Check progress of that activity at <a href="https://us-west-2.console.aws.amazon.com/mgn/home?region=us-west-2#/launchHistory">Launch history</a> page.
+Check progress of that activity at <a href="https://us-west-2.console.aws.amazon.com/mgn/home?region=us-west-2#/launchHistory" target="_blank" rel="noopener noreferrer">Launch history</a> page.
 Wait for the **Terminate** job to finish and then **Launch cutover instance** again.
 {{% /notice %}}

 2. Cutover completed